 A microprocessor performs both arithmetic and logic operations.
 It takes a binary input from a device and processes the data based upon instructions that are stored with its memory.
-These instructions is saved using Cache memory.
+These instructions are saved using Cache memory.

 Computers are driven by specific sets of instructions, the CPU carries these instructions out at great speeds.
 Data bus width is the rate at which a microprocessor can process data.
 Word length is the number of bits within the internal data bus.
 For example, a 32-bit microprocessor will be able to process data faster than an 8-bit microprocessor.